-A wide entrance avenue with palm trees on both sides leads directly to
+A wide entrance avenue with palm trees on both sides leads directly

-the church, the spiritual centre of the Seventh-day Adventist campus.
+to the church, the spiritual centre of the Seventh-day Adventist campus.

 Here the visitor is getting the character and the spirit of the university.

-Next to the central church square, the most important buildings like administration,
+Next to the central church square, the most important buildings like

-On both sides outside of the oval, student hostels and guest houses are
+On both sides outside of the oval, student hostels and guest houses

-families is sited.
+their families is sited.